There are four apple trees in our garden. The three of them have really marvelous apples, smelling great, delicious and just looking gorgeous.

-The fourth tree is probably an older tree than the others and got small fruits that don’t distinguish with their good taste.
+The fourth tree is probably an older tree (the sort is called ‘Ananas’) than the others and got small fruits that don’t distinguish with their good taste.
 We think the quality of the apples might get better if we stream the tree.
 Removing some of the branches and making the tree more compact will help the tree to concentrate its efforts on producing fewer and hopefully bigger and tastier apples instead of many small and bitterish ones.
 We’ll see.

 If you ask my neighbor this was a rather bad apple year because of the really ugly weather, but we can’t complain, we had enough apples to consume.
-We enjoyed eating them, made apple crumbles, froze them down raw to use later, made compote out of them, gave away, juiced them with the other neighbors juicer, made apple sauce and stored some of it in a basket.
+We enjoyed eating them raw, made apple crumbles, froze them down raw to use later, made ‘compote’ out of them, gave away, juiced them with the other neighbors juicer, made apple sauce and stored some of it in a basket.

 Since we didn’t have wooden boxes at our disposal, I decided to store the apples in a basket thinking that apples had a good chance ‘to breathe’ through the small porous holes that woven baskets have.
 I put newspapers in between the layers of the fruit, so they don’t immediately touch each other and quickly rote, and placed them in our dark storage room, which I am very sure, the previous owners made to keep their preserves in.
 It has been one and a half month they have been stored and they are not doing that well.
 They obtained deeper colors, although didn’t miss all their flavor but are not as good as when fresh, and they don’t look nice.
 The sort of the apples is called Fillipa, a Danish apple, pretty common in Danish gardens.
 And my conclusion is that those are not the best apples to be stored over winter.
 It might also be that I should store them in an apple box and in a cooler place?

 When I think of storing apples, my mind goes back to Armenia, to apples from my childhood.
 We used to store two sorts, ‘banana’ and ‘besflor’.
-My grandpa planted them during, I guess, in 80’s, obtaining the trees from his late cousin who was a gardener and an apple enthusiast.
+My grandpa planted them during, I guess, in 70’s, obtaining the trees from his late cousin who was a gardener and an apple enthusiast.
 These apples did really great throughout the winter, remaining delicious and crispy.
 Oh man, how I loved them.
 And our storage room was quite cold.
-So maybe if I find a cooler place to store them, they will do better?
+So maybe if I find a cooler place in Puk to store ower Puk apples, they will do better?
 We will see, next year.

-Well, I can’t say that my attempts to store fresh apples turned into a very successful practice, but instead I am rather satisfied with freezing down the raw and processed apples (crumble, sauce).
+Well, if I can’t say that my attempts to store fresh apples turned into a very successful practice, I am rather satisfied with freezing down the raw and processed apples (crumble, sauce).

 Next year I will try to dry some of the apple harvest, if I get a dehydrator.
 I am hooked with this idea since my baking and gardening guru friend Camilla has introduced me with her dehydrator.